How Do You Know If The Nikah Is Legally Recognised In The UK?

 Dying isn’t something anyone wants to think about.
 But it’s something you need to consider.
 What happens if your spouse dies and your marriage is not recognised under English law?
 Any assets they own will go into the estate of the deceased and divided amongst other family members.
 For example their brothers, sisters or parents may inherit the assets.
 Another reason why you should make sure your marriage is legally recognised in the UK.

 We hope you’ve found this post helpful.
 Please note this is general guidance.
-If you need support or have a question, book your free 15 minute consultation today or contact us on WhatsApp Business 07999 363105.
+To find out your options book your free 15 minute consultation today or contact us on WhatsApp Business 07999 363105.
 Everything you share is treated in confidence.

-SKB Law is led by Sarah Khan-Bashir MBE – a solicitor with over 20 years experience in family and civil law matters.
-Our team supports clients across England & Wales with divorce, finances, children’s matters, religious marriages and wills.
+SKB Law is an award-winning family law firm founded by divorce lawyer Sarah Khan-Bashir MBE.
+We support clients across England & Wales with divorce, finances, children’s matters, religious marriages and wills.